Annoyance or Opportunity?

 Day 1 to Day 2: Stasis, Irrelevance, Painful Decline, Followed by Death

-For Amazon CEO Jeff Bezos, it is always Day 1 at Amazon.
+For Amazon founder Jeff Bezos, it is always Day 1 at Amazon.
 To be certain, Day 1 is not a new approach.
 He has been talking about Day 1 since 1997.
 By Day 1, he is referring to maintaining the entrepreneurial zeal and relentless customer focus of a startup company, even as Amazon finds itself in its third decade of operation.
 Such an approach helps the company keep the customer in its crosshairs.

 Day 2, on the other hand, speaks to companies that make assumptions about what customers want based on past success.
-As such, they are in danger of becoming disconnected with them.
+As such, they are in danger of becoming disconnected from them.
 Even for small businesses, taking your eye off of the customer to focus on improving processes and cutting costs, for example, can be a costly mistake.

 As Bezos outlined in his 2016 Letter to Shareholders, Day 2 is not a good place for a business to be.
 “Day 2 is stasis,” he wrote.
 “Followed by irrelevance.
 Followed by excruciating, painful decline.
 Followed by death.
 And that is why it is always Day 1."

 Amazon’s 14 Leadership Principles

 Essential to Amazon’s quest to keep in Day 1 is its list of 14 leadership principles, which according to Amazon, its employees use every day in their work.
 While some of them seem more geared towards leaders in large corporations, here are three of them worthy of consideration for a small business operator.